Albert Geyser: Academic career

 After an initial appointment in 1946, Geyser was permanently appointed in September 1947 as professor and head of the Department of New Testament Science.
 Geyser insisted on taking all of Greyvenstein's subjects, including practical theology, Christian ethics, and dogmatics, forbidding students from attending Rautenbach's ethics class.
 Rautenbach aired his displeasure at Geyser's actions in various meetings.
-According to Adriaan Pont, former undergraduate of Geyser's and later his fiercest adversary, Rautenbach had opposed Geyser's appointment.
+According to Adriaan Dirk Pont, a former undergraduate of Geyser's and later his fiercest adversary, Rautenbach had opposed Geyser's appointment.

 By 1948 Geyser, along with Gemser, was involved in the administration and maintenance of the official scholarly journal of the Faculty, Hervormde Teologiese Studies/Reformed Theological Studies.
 Meanwhile, Rautenbach was confirmed as rector of the University in March 1948.

 Senate House at the University of the Witwatersrand, where Geyser's office and the Department of Religious Studies were located on the northeast corner.

 Geyser's position at the University of Pretoria afforded him the opportunity to study in Europe and to broaden his perspectives.
 The Rijksuniversiteit of Utrecht invited Geyser to lecture in New Testament studies for six months in 1951.
 Recognition of his academic stature is revealed by his election in 1951 as one of five international members on the Utrecht Theological Society's committee.
 He served on the editorial boards of Novum Testamentum and of Supplements to Novum Testamentum.
 He worked for six months in 1959 at the Faculté de Libre du Protenstantisme at the Sorbonne on the concept of "The Church in the New Testament".
 In 1959 he was invited to the Papal Institute in Rome to visit the excavations under St. Peter's Basilica.

-As a result of disputes raised by colleagues such as Pont, and some of Geyser's students about his political views and theological interpretations, Geyser was forced to resign from the University of Pretoria in 1961.
-Rautenbach was instrumental in dismissing Geyser.
+As a result of disputes with colleagues, including Pont, and complaints from some of Geyser’s students concerning his political views and theological interpretations, his relationship with the University of Pretoria deteriorated alongside his growing conflict with the NHK.
+Although his chair in New Testament Studies was located within the university, it formed part of the NHK’s theological training structures.
+Following the heresy proceedings against him, Rautenbach, reportedly under pressure from church leadership, played a central role in making Geyser’s continued position at Pretoria untenable.
+Geyser was consequently forced to resign and left the University of Pretoria in 1962.

-In 1964 Geyser became the first professor and head of the Department of Divinity (later renamed the Department of Religious Studies) at the University of the Witwatersrand, Johannesburg.
+After leaving Pretoria, Geyser joined the University of the Witwatersrand, Johannesburg, where he became the first professor and head of the Department of Divinity, later renamed the Department of Religious Studies.
+The appointment allowed him to continue his academic work outside the denominational structures that had shaped the conflict at Pretoria.
+He remained at Wits until his retirement in 1983.